 Pennsylvania is a Terrific State to Open a Coffee Shop!

-With only eight major coffee chain locations per 100,000 residents in Pennsylvania, there’s plenty of opportunity to open and run a successful independent coffee shop in your local community.
+With only eight major coffee chain locations per 100,000 residents, Pennsylvania offers plenty of opportunity to open and run a successful independent coffee shop.

 Pennsylvania ranks 19th in coffee shops per capita, according to a study by Zoma Sleep.
 The study counted 5,669 Pennsylvania residents for every coffee shop in the Keystone State.